freight-hub/TypedEnv/README.md

 * NonEmptyString - non-empty string of any length
 * URI - URI as checked by valid-url
 * Boolean - true or false
+* Union - a collection of string literals to resctrict a variable's possible value

 Example
 =======